dbountouridis/siren/docs/Usage.md

 |          |       +     |  Awareness: initial article prominence per topic     |
 |          |            |  Awareness weight placed on prominent versus neighborhood articles      |

+Inside SIREN's code, these functions and parameters are encapsulated in the "Items" class.

 #### User settings
 The right-most form controls the users (readers) settings, including the number of active daily readers, the amount of articles they read and their focus on sought out vs editorially-promoted articles.
 The default settings correspond to an average reading behavior of online news.
-Other variables related to the users' behavior can only be accessed via SIREN's code.
-It should be noted that for a high  number of users (e.g., more than 500), the simulation will take a long time to conclude.
+It should be mentioned, that most of the user settings are only accessible through the code itself.

 |          | GUI Adjustable| Description |